davenpi/davenpi.github.io/_pages/pie.md

 [Earthrounders](https://www.earthrounders.com/index.php) are a group of pilots who have flown all the way around the world in a light aircraft.

-- **Current Progress**: Have had first solo flight.
-I do also have a pilot friend who says he is willing to do it together.
+- **Current Progress**: Have solo'd twice.
+I have a pilot friend who says he is willing to do it together.